ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <h2>Conclusion </h2>

 <p>To sum up this post, I propose we can classify subjects into: deterministic (natural sciences), semi-deterministic (computation), humanistic (humanities).
 Each type has an optimal way of thinking, different from the other,
-which we can distill by observing experts in each subject and extrapolating their thought process via the correct syntax.   </p>
+which we can distill by observing experts in each subject and extrapolating their thought process via the correct syntax.
+Am I nuts?
+Probably.  </p>